About the our trade program

 18 October 2015

 The activities of the Veblen Institute on trade issues have started with the campaign for responsibility in trade agreements.
-This campaign was conducted between august 2015 and June 2017 by a European network of civil society organizations working in close collaboration with representatives from Small and Medium sized Enterprises (SMEs) : the Fair Economy Alliance
+This campaign was conducted between august 2015 and June 2017 by a European network of civil society organizations, the Fair Economy Alliance, working in close collaboration with representatives from Small and Medium sized Enterprises (SMEs).
+It aimed to analyze the potential effects on SMEs of trade agreements which are currently being negotiated and to inform public debate about potential risks to local economies in Europe and in North America.
+In this context, Veblen Institute and its partners have been promoting socially and ecologically responsible trade agreements which contributes to the common good and provide a level playing field for all producers, not primarily benefiting large transnational companies.

-Trade policy has also to be conducted in a transparent way, under the democratic oversight of parliamentarians, civil society organizations and citizens.
+In order to achieve this reform, trade policy has also to be conducted in a transparent way, under the democratic oversight of parliamentarians, civil society organizations and citizens.

 This Veblen Institute for Economic reforms’ program is supported by the Schöpflin Stiftung and the Charles Leopold Mayer Foundation.